Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/README.md

 * The interaction design is to have a navigation bar for each page, with a header showing the identity of the art club, and a footer with links to social media and other sites of interest.
     - For accessibility the navigation will change to a sidebar for mobile viewports.
+    - A coherent visual display across all pages should be presented to the browser of the site.
 * The information architecture is one of collections of data holding member details, another holding artwork details, another holding exhibition and another activity details.
     - There will be a need for text indexes on collections to ease searches.
 [Create indexes](static/docs/indexes.md)
     - Decision made to store images externally to the database, with the database holding the image location on the server.